singer-io/getting-started/docs/TAP_SUBMISSION_REQUIREMENTS.md

 ## PyPi

-In order to run in Stitch, we require sole ownership a PyPi repo using the specific naming convention: `tap-<tap-name>`
+In order to control the releases of Singer projects, Singer requires sole ownership of the PyPI repo `tap-<tap_name>`

 If you have a PyPi repo under this name, you will either need to:
    - add `singer_io` user as admin and remove yourself as admin